justinrummel/jr.com-mm/_posts/2011-06-29-smime-email-certificates-in-depth.md

     caption: "Photo credit: [**Apple, Inc**](http://www.apple.com)"
 ---

 We have discussed the basics of S/MIME in my post [What Is S/MIME Email and Why Should I Be Using It]({{ site.url }}/what-is-smime-email-and-why-should-i-be-using-it/), and from the last article [Acquiring a S/MIME Certificate for Free]({{ site.url }}/acquiring-a-smime-certificate-for-free/) you should have your S/MIME certificate installed.
-Now lets get into some more technical aspects of S/MIME.
+Now let's get into some more technical aspects of S/MIME.

 A Certificate, is a Certificate, is a Certificate
 ---